isene/hp-25E_astro/README.md

 (more modules to come)

 In the program listings, the checksum is shown in parentheses behind the last program step in each page.

+I have also made a VIM filetype and syntax plugin to facilitate the creation of HP-25 programs (using ".25" as file extension): https://github.com/isene/hp-25_vim